v-hajihasani/AVR-programming/README.md

 # AVR-programming
-a repository of my AVR projects
+A repository of my AVR projects
+I am coming to change somethings